 - the ring box is in your left hand; and

-Interestingly, most of the time, men actually drop down to their right knee.
+Interestingly, many times, men drop down to their right knee.
+And you know what?

 Follow these simple steps for the most picture-perfect, jaw-dropping marriage proposal ever: